SuperKittyFan/p4xos-public/README.md

+# Acknowledgement

+This repository is the fork of [P4xos from usi-systems](https://github.com/usi-systems/p4xos-public) for the possible improvements on p4paxos and some exploration on the performance measurements.
+This is UIUC 538 Advance Computer Networks Research Project.

 # Setup a Virtual Machine

-We provide a VM to run p4paxos demo here: [usi-systems/sdn-coure-vm](https://github.com/usi-systems/sdn-course-vm)

-Please follow theses [instructions](https://github.com/usi-systems/sdn-course-vm/blob/master/README.md) to create a new virtual machine.
+* `cd environment`
+* `vagrant up` (should install vagrant and virtualbox)

 # Demo

-After connecting to the VM, change to the **p4paxos/bmv2** directory, and start the demo
+After connecting to the VM (`vagrant ssh`), cd to the **p4paxos-public/bmv2** directory, and start the demo

 ```
 cd p4paxos/bmv2